SarhanOsmanBhuiya/CSE482_7_SARHAN_OSMAN_BHUIYA_1611008042_github.io/HOMEWORKS/HOMEWORK-2/index.md

 <body>
 	<h1>CSE482L: Internet and Web Technology Summer'19(Task 3)</h1>
 	<p>Hypertext Markup Language (HTML) is the standard markup language for documents designed to be displayed in a web browser.
-It can be assisted by technologies such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript. <br>
+It can be assisted by technologies such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript. <br> <br>
-	Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
-HTML describes the structure of a web page semantically and originally included cues for the appearance of the document.</p>
+	CSS is designed to enable the separation of presentation and content, including layout, colors, and fonts.[3]
+This separation can improve content accessibility, provide more flexibility and control in the specification of presentation characteristics, enable multiple web pages to share formatting by specifying the relevant CSS in a separate .css file, and reduce complexity and repetition in the structural content.</p>
 	<div class="table">
 		<table>
 			<tr>